An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 It is important to note that Algorithm~\ref{alg:vqo_nonclassicality} places a lower bound on the quantum violation and Algorithm~\ref{alg:vqo_simulation} places an upper bound on the simulation error.
 Therefore, it is necessary for these algorithms to operate against a user-specified tolerance of error in the established protocol or max quantum violation.
 Although the maximal possible violation of a linear nonclassicality witness is given by Eq.~\eqref{eq:maximal_black_box_game_score}, we find in practice that the maximal quantum violation does not usually approach this upper bound, meaning that our methods place upper and lower bounds on the max quantum violation.
 Nevertheless, any amount of violation of a classical bound demonstrates a quantum advantage.
 In our results, we show that in all cases where the maximal quantum violation is known, our VQO algorithm converges to the maximal violation.
 Hence we provide anecdotal evidence that VQO methods obtain the maximal violations.

 The applied variational quantum optimization techniques offer many advantages.
 First, the network's causal structure, communication resources, and free operations are explicitly encoded into the variational ansatz circuit.
 As a result, a successful optimization returns the settings $\vec{\theta}^\star$ that achieve the maximal gain, thereby providing both the optimal value and a quantum circuit that achieves the desired behavior.
 Moreover, these methods are compatible with both quantum computing and quantum networking hardware \cite{Cerezo2021_vqa}.
 Although quantum hardware is generally noisy, the merit of our framework is that it's semi-device independent and agnostic to noise provided that a violation is found.
 Furthermore, the variational optimization can adaptively mitigate the effects due to noise \cite{doolittle_2023_vqo_nonlocality, chen_2022_inferring_network_topology, doolittle_qNetVO, Ma2021_noisy_parameter-shift, doolittle_phd_thesis_2023}.
+VQO methods also present challenges, such as belonging to an NP-hard complexity class \cite{bittel2021_training_vqa_is_np-hard}, or exhibiting local optima and barren plateaus \cite{Cerezo2021_vqa}.
+As general solutions to these problems are developed, they can be incorporated into our operational framework.{}